Saviour1001/Engage_For_Change/README.md

 ## How to install on Android device

 You could find the apk in the repository.

+File name: app-release.apk

 Simply download the apk and install it.
 The app will be up and running.
 We are always working on adding new feature for improving the performance and add new features.
 We will update the apk in the main branch of the repository.
 So give this repository a star so that you get notified of any updates :)